bsmith89/StrainFacts/README.md

 - [ ] Example data with a tutorial/vignette for running StrainFacts and
       interpreting the output.
     - [x] Simple example fitting a metagenotype
-    - [ ] Put example data on Zenodo so that users don't need to build it themselves.
     - [ ] Flesh out the example with an explanation of all of the steps.
     - [ ] Example data from SRA with a GT-Pro step, instead of simulated
 - [x] The parameters selected for use in this paper (which we have found to be